► Read our Fiat 500e review

 Range and charging

 Choose the regular 500e and it makes do with a tiny 24kWh battery – the same as an original Nissan Leaf – and means it’s only really suited to those using their car for local journeys or buzzing around the city.
-Fiat claims a range of 118 miles, but expect 90 miles in the real world.
+Fiat claims a driving range of 118 miles, but in our experience that will be more like 90 miles in the real world.
+If you’re sensible.

 How does it drive?

 It’s no surprise that the Fiat 500e shines the most in the confines of a city.
 The initial 0-30mph sprint away from a set of traffic lights is particularly nippy, and the light steering is brilliantly suited to tight streets and zipping in and out of traffic.
-The dimensions are marginally larger than the regular petrol 500, but it still feels perfectly sized for the inner city.
+The dimensions are marginally larger than the old petrol 500, but it still feels perfectly sized for a town-centre thrashing.

-That said, the 500 is pretty competent away from the urban jungle.
-Unlike other smaller EVs – the now-discontinued Volkswagen e-Up!, for example – it doesn’t seem to run out of steam even at higher speeds.
+That said, the 500 Electric is pretty competent away from the urban jungle.
+Unlike some other smaller EVs it doesn’t seem to run out of steam even at higher speeds.
 It’s not a car designed for long motorway journeys, though, as the range quickly tumbles at a sustained 70mph.

-It’s really quite a hoot to drive, with a small amount of well-controlled body roll and the zippy performance equating to something you’ll jump in and enjoy.
-It also addresses so many of the flaws of the regular petrol 500, not least the awkward driving position that feels like you’re sitting on the car rather than being a part of it.
-Of course, you can choose Abarth’s version of the 500e for its extra poke – as well as its exhaust-replicating ‘sound generator’ that you’ll love or hate – but Fiat’s take on the 500 is more than good enough to drive.
+When the going gets twisty, it’s really quite a hoot to drive, with a small amount of well-controlled body roll and the sprightly performance equating to something you’ll jump in and enjoy.
+It also addresses so many of the flaws of the old petrol 500, not least the awkward driving position that made it feel like you were sitting on the car rather than in it.

-There’s plenty of grip too and it even rides well given its tiny wheelbase and decent-size alloy wheels.
+The 500e has plenty of grip, too, and it even rides well given its tiny wheelbase and cartoonish alloy wheels.
 There are no fancy Sport driving modes – choose the Abarth for that – but fairly simple Normal, Sport and Sherpa settings.
 The latter is for if you’re about to run out of range; it limits the speed to 50mph, turns the climate control off and has stronger regen as well.

 What about the interior?

 It wasn’t a bad idea, but these days all models get a 10.25-inch touchscreen as standard.
-It works well, is quick and laden with all the features you’d want or need, but is angled ever so slightly away from the driver – presumably for LHD and RHD reasons – and just means it’s slightly awkward to operate.
+It works well, is quick and laden with all the features you’d want or need, but is angled ever so slightly away from the driver, making it’s slightly awkward to operate.

-It feels more solidly built than Fiat 500s of old, but in many ways still like it was built to a budget.
+It feels more solid inside than Fiat 500s of old, but in many ways still like it was built to a budget.
 You won’t find many soft-touch materials here, though the elements you react with and the seats, which can be made from recycled ocean plastics, feel of decent quality.

 The Fiat 500’s main downside is the one that should be pretty obvious for a car of this size – spaciousness.
-Only the most flexible will be able to get into the back seats easily and comfortably and th boot measures 185 litres, identical to the petrol car.
+Only the most flexible will be able to get into the back seats easily and comfortably, and the boot measures just 185 litres, identical to the old car.

-The 500e might be a few years old now but it’s still about the best small EV you can buy.
-It’s good to drive, feels pleasingly modern yet has managed to lose none of the charm or style of this Fiat that has made it so popular over the years.
+The 500e might be a few years old now but it’s still enticing.
+It’s good to drive, feels pleasingly modern yet has managed to lose none of the charm or style of the 500 model line that has made it so popular.